Aethylred/puppet-gitlab/README.md

 * *ssl_cert* sets the path to the Apache web server SSL certificate.
 The default is undefined.
 * *ssl_key* sets the path to the Apache web server SSL public key.
 The default is undefined.
 * *ssl_ca* sets the path to the Apache web server SSL CA certificate.
 The default is undefined.
+* *omniauth* Hashes passed to this parameter will be used to configure OmniAuth.
+See the [section on configuring OmniAuth](#Using the OmniAuth parameter).
+The default is undefined, which disables OmniAuth.
+* *allow_sso* If set to true, this will allow GitLab to create users from SSO/OmniAuth logins.
+The default is false.
+* *block_auto_create* If set to true, users created by SSO/OmniAuth logins will need to be approved by an administrator before they can do anything.
+The default is true.

+#### Using the OmniAuth parameter

+The `omniauth` parameter on the base `gitlab` class takes an array of hashes that define an OmniAuth provider.
+Check the [test scripts](tests/init-omni-all.pp) for examples.
+More information on [GitLab OmniAuth Provers](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/doc/integration/omniauth.md).

+Currently the list of supported providers is:
+- Google (`google`, `google+` or `google_oauth2`)
+- GitHub (`github`)
+- Twitter (`twitter`)

+**NOTE:** if the `allow_sso` is true and `block_auto_create` is false, then anyone with an identity on any of the configured OmniAuth providers can log in and use the GitLab instance.

 ### gitlab::db::postgresql

-This class sets up a postgres database for the GitLab application.
-It does not install postgresql, this should be declared beforehand.
+This class sets up a PostgreSQL database for the GitLab application.
+It does not install the PostgreSQL  service, this should be declared beforehand.

 * *gitlab_server* used to grant the host running the GitLab application access to the database.
 The default is undefined, which does not create any access rights.
 * *db_user* sets the database user for the Gitlab application database.
 The default is `git`